zenrooms/qa-test/README.md

 ```

-For any question, please contact karlo.abapo@zenrooms.com
+For any questions, please contact karlo.abapo@zenrooms.com